bombasticSlacks/Line/README.md

 .obsidian/plugins/obsidian-linter, overwrite what is already there.

 ## Licensing
-Content in this repository, text, media, or otherwise is licensed as [CC-BY-SA 4.0](https://github.com/bombasticSlacks/Aspirant/blob/main/LICENSE) unless otherwise specified in the [Media File](https://github.com/bombasticSlacks/Aspirant/blob/main/Media.txt) or directly in it's file.
+Content in this repository, text, media, or otherwise is licensed as [CC-BY-SA 4.0](https://github.com/bombasticSlacks/Aspirant/blob/main/LICENSE) unless otherwise specified in the [Media File](https://github.com/bombasticSlacks/Aspirant/blob/main/Media.txt) or directly in its file.
-Reminder that all subsequent works based on Aspirant **must** also be under CC-BY-SA 4.0 or a compliant licence.
+Reminder that all subsequent works based on Line **must** also be under CC-BY-SA 4.0 or a compliant license.